DHTMLX/docs-booking/docs/guides/localization.md

 		reviews: "reviews",

 		// Slots
-		"Select the time slot to book online":
-			"Select the time slot to book online", "Unfortunately, there are no slots available for the selected date.":
+		"Unfortunately, there are no slots available for the selected date":
-			"Unfortunately, there are no slots available for the selected date.", "Click here": "Click here",
+			"Unfortunately, there are no slots available for the selected date", "No slots in the system": "No slots in the system", "Next available date": "Next available date",
-		"if you want to open a specialist card and choose from other free slots.":
-			"if you want to open a specialist card and choose from other free slots.", "Select date & time": "Select date & time",
 		minutes: "minutes",
 		Confirm: "Confirm",

 		// Booking window
-		"Your Details": "Your Details",
+		"Your details": "Your details",
 		Name: "Name",
 		Email: "Email",
 		Description: "Description",
-		"Type something...": "Type something...",
-		"Book an appointment": "Book an appointment",
+		"Make an appointment": "Make an appointment",
 		"Booking your appointment": "Booking your appointment",
 		"Please do not close the window": "Please do not close the window", "Appointment confirmed": "Appointment confirmed",
+		"Failed Appointment": "Failed Appointment",
-		"Failed to process this booking": "Failed to process this booking", "Oops, something went wrong!": "Oops, something went wrong!", "Please go back and try again.": "Please go back and try again.", "Go back": "Go back",
+		"Oops, something went wrong!": "Oops, something went wrong!", "Please go back and try again": "Please go back and try again", "Go back": "Go back",
 		" is required": " is required",
-	}
+		monthDayFormat: "%M %d",
+		fullDateFormat: "%D, %d %F %Y",
+	},

 };
 ~~~